Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 63.md

 ---

-🎯 **Goal:** If the Iron Gallery installation page appears, your deployment is successful!
+🎯 **Goal:** If the Iron Gallery installation page appears, your deployment is successful.!

 --